rjkawoya/rebus/README.md

 ## What's next?

-🎉 Congratulations 🎉
+🎉 Congratulations! 🎉

-You just took your first step as an open source contributor.
+You just took your first step as an open source contributor!
 Your pull request will be reviewed as soon as possible.
 Join us on [gitter](https://gitter.im/rebus-contributors/Lobby) if you have questions or need any help.
 If you feel like it, please give this repository a star ⭐.